droconnel22/QuestionSet/AP_QuestionSet_CSharp/AP_QuestionSet_CSharp/QuestionTwo/ReadMe.txt

 Thoughts: Originally thought a stack would be required, but turns out that the replacing the white spaces simplified the design requirements.
-Palindromes are tricky because the odd element or middle element will have no counterpart, but still qualify as a palindrome.
+Palindromes are tricky because the odd element will have no counterpart, but still qualify as a palindrome.

 The implementation compares the polar opposite as the same time, should at any point this requirement fail the solution would immediately exit without the cost of evaluating all of N.